w3c/tokyo18-workshop/minutes.md

 … You don't have the same problem as exporting only HTML+CSS+JS
 … can export just JSON, or export JSOn + HTMl + CSS + JS
 … We have been focusing on the most useful effects that we find in the industry
-… Want to standardize transitions, scroll, parallax, what ?? had been talking about earlier
+… Want to standardize transitions, scroll, parallax, what Samuel had been talking about earlier
 … First, the model
 … Visual narrative: comics, manga, poetry, everything visual
 … It is made of pages, a step in the reading experience